* North Korea willing to hold talks with U.S. on denuclearization

 * Target shares slip after holiday quarter profit misses estimates

-March 6 (Reuters) - U.S. stocks opened higher on Tuesday on signs of easing tensions in the Korean Peninsula and mounting pressure against potentially damaging metals tariffs proposed by President Donald Trump.
+March 6 (Reuters) - U.S. stocks traded lower on Tuesday, reversing from earlier gains prompted by signs of easing tensions in the Korean Peninsula and mounting pressure against tariffs proposed by President Donald Trump.

-North Korea is willing to hold talks with the United States on denuclearization and will suspend nuclear tests while those talks are under way, the South said on Tuesday after a delegation returned from the North after meeting leader Kim Jong Un.
+South Korea said North Korea was willing to hold talks with the United States on denuclearization and will suspend nuclear tests while those talks are under way.

-Investor fears were eased after Trump's threat of hefty tariffs on aluminum and steel was seen as a negotiating tool following his tweet on Monday that Canada and Mexico could avoid the tariffs if they ceded ground in the North American Free Trade Agreement (NAFTA) talks.
+Trump's threat last week to impose hefty tariffs on steel and aluminum sent markets sharply lower, but recovered as investors saw the threat as a negotiating tool to force Canada and Mexico to cede ground in the North American Free Trade Agreement (NAFTA) talks.